twchen88/edge_device/README.md

 5. Configure model optimizer https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_prepare_model_Config_Model_Optimizer.html
 6. Go to the model_optimizer directory and convert the saved Keras model to Intermediate Representation (IR) using the following command
 `mo_tf.py -saved_model <PATH_TO_SAVED_MODEL_DIR> -output_dir <PATH> --input <LAYER_NAME{DTYPE}(flatten_input{f32})> --input_shape <SHAPE([1, 784])>`
-7. Load the converted model into OpenCV in `main.py` in the NCS2 Directory
+7. Load the converted model into OpenCV in `main.py` in the NCS2 directory
 `python3 main.py`
 ### Coral TPU
-1.
+1. Convert and quantize the saved model to TF Lite format and in 8-bit representation using the `model_conversion.ipynb` in the `docker_env` directory
+2. Utilize the TPU using the `libedgetpu` library in the coral directory
+`python3 main.py`

 ## Run scripts
+Run the `main.py` files in each directory to see the performance of the model using each device